 The impact of Academic redshirting needs to be investigated more in-depth.

-While ‘testing’ success may be a good source of data for comparison to other students across the board, standardized testing must not be the only source of data used to profile student achievement, there is a vast array of factors that must be taken into consideration to determine the factors for student performance.
-These factors can include family income, parental support, the mood of the child on testing day, teacher support and patience, testing skills of the individual and much much more.
+While ‘testing’ success may be a good source of data for comparison to other students across the board, standardized testing must not be the only source of data used to profile student achievement.
+There is a vast array of factors that must be taken into consideration to determine the coefficients for student performance.
+These factors can include family income, parental support, the mood of the child on testing day, teacher support and patience, testing skills of the individual and much more.
 It is necessary then to argue that Samuels and the College Board’s results are not sufficient evidence to support academic redshirting.

-Samuels pulled three major findings from the research done by the National Bureau of Economic Research.
+Samuels pulled three significant findings from the research done by the National Bureau of Economic Research.

 - Children have better self-regulation and can be more attentive.
 We ask: Though older children are more mature, are they not missing out on a variety of other important aspects of schooling?